knightzf/review/leetcode/remove9/README.md

 Talked to a friend today and he remined me that taking out any number is the same as taking out number 9.
 It's still a 9 based system, the only difference is the 9 digits are different.
 We only need to adjust the result by replacing numbers (for example if we take out 7, then the resulting 7 is 8, 8 is 9.)

 Also works if we take out any number of numbers, same idea of replacement.

+8/17/18\
+Tried to do this problem again after one year.\
+I still went to the first idea by checking the patterns which this time I actually pulled off.\
+The idea of treating this like a 9 based number is still much more elegant.